Burn Fat by Reversing Insulin Resistance

 The Role Of Insulin

 Insulin is a peptide hormone produced by the pancreas.
 It regulates blood sugar (glucose) in the body by helping glucose get into the cells in order to be used for energy.
 Insulin is essential to survival - every cell of our body has insulin receptors.
 After a meal, blood sugar levels naturally rise, prompting the pancreas to release insulin.
+Functional medicine practitioners often assess insulin function alongside lifestyle factors to design personalized interventions.
 Insulin helps the cells to absorb glucose from the bloodstream, thus blood sugar levels start to drop.
 Additionally, insulin reduces the production of glucose in the liver to lower blood glucose levels.
 Excess blood glucose is stored in the liver and muscle.
 When these processes function properly, blood sugar levels are kept stable.
 Insulin resistance occurs when those mechanisms are thrown off, aka insulin tells your cells that fuel is coming, but they don’t open up to receive glucose.
 Excess glucose builds up in the bloodstream, which after a while, gets stored as body fat.
 The pancreas produces more insulin in an attempt to make the cells respond, but in pursuit gets fatigued, resulting in insulin deficiency.

 ~ An increase in blood sugar is normal after ingesting food, it is the persistence of the high levels that is causing insulin resistance.
 Insulin resistance is the main underlying cause of diabetes. ~